Shobhit141141/SafeGuard/README.md

 - Added more features like notifications, user profiles, and settings.
 - Added more integrations with third-party services.
 - Optimized the performance of the application.
+- Implemented more advanced state management solutions.
+- Improved the responsiveness of the application for different screen sizes.